-The Review Board's coordinating role does not limit or preclude the developer's contact with other parties during the environmental assessment process - the Review Board actively encourages dialogue between parties in parallel forums.
+The Review Board's coordinating role does not limit or preclude the developer's contact with other parties during the environmental assessment process.
+The Review Board actively encourages dialogue between parties outside of the formal Review Board process.

 3.2 Developer